VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 - `padj`: The Benjamini-Hochberg adjusted p-value, which corrects for multiple testing.

 #### normalized counts:
 Contains the read counts normalized using the Trimmed Mean of M-values (TMM) method.
 TMM normalization is performed using the edgeR package (Robinson et al., 2010) to account for differences in library size and RNA composition between samples.
 The date is appended to the filename for version control.
+These counts are used to produce the heatmap visualizations for each comparison.

 | gene_id            | sample1_r1 | sample1_r2 | sample1_r3 | sample2_r1 | sample2_r2 | sample2_r3 | sample3_r1 | sample3_r2 | sample3_r3 | sample4_r1 | sample4_r2 | sample4_r3 |
 | ------------------ | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |